Kentucky center Willie Cauley-Stein was named the SEC Freshman of the Week after posting a double…

 Calipari on Harrow: Why not be best?

-point guard has averaged 16.8 points and 4.3 assists over the last four games and has turned what appeared to be a weakness early in the season into perhaps a position of strength as the Wildcats enter Southeastern Conference play Thursday night at Vanderbilt.
+The Kentucky point guard has averaged 16.8 points and 4.3 assists over the last four games and has turned what appeared to be a weakness early in the season into perhaps a position of strength as the Wildcats enter Southeastern Conference play Thursday night at Vanderbilt.

 Now the challenge is squeezing even more production out of the sophomore from Marietta, Ga.

 "Why not try to be the best point guard in the country?"
 Calipari said during Monday's SEC coaches teleconference.
 "Why not?
 Why would you not chase that?
 Why do anything short of that?"